NewChromantics/Vrpm_WordpressContent/_pages/virtual-reality-property-marketing.md

     &nbsp;

     &nbsp;
-    <h4>Walk through your own 3D virtual 'dollshouse'</h4>
+    <h4>Walk through your own 3D 'dollshouse'</h4>
-    In order to create a VR ready 3D model a 'dollshouse' version and floor plans of each captured property are built using a specific app.
-This becomes a perfect way to view a virtual version of a property without the virtual reality glasses.
+    A 'dollshouse' version and floor plans of each property is created using the latest scanning and data capture technology.
+This is the ideal way for users to see an overview of the property.
   - |
     <h2>Immersive Virtual Tours</h2>
     &nbsp;